-From Friday 2nd April 2021, the Welsh National Mining Memorial and Universal Colliery Memorial Garden will re-open.
+From Friday 2nd April 2021, The Welsh National and Universal Mining Memorial Garden will re-open.
 Please use the foot-operated Hand Sanitiser on site, and remain social distanced when visiting the garden.

 The Aber Valley Heritage Museum will re-open on 8th June on an appointment only basis.

-October 2013 saw the opening of the new Welsh National Mining Memorial and Universal Colliery Memorial Garden in Senghenydd.
+October 2013 saw the opening of the new The Welsh National and Universal Mining Memorial Garden in Senghenydd.